PXIe-6570 Specifications

 - Specify the desired forced current.

-- Based on the desired forced current, select an appropriate current range from Table 1.
+- Based on the desired forced current, select an appropriate current range from Table 39.
+PPMU Force Current Accuracy.

 - Divide the desired forced current from step 1 by the current range from step 2 and multiply by 100 to calculate the Percent of Current Range Forced.

-- Using Figure 2, locate the zone in which the Percent of Current Range Forced calculated in step 3 intersects with the Voltage calculated in step 4.
-If the intersection is outside of Zone 1, then there are no warranted specs.
-To get warranted specs, the current range and/or forced current must be adjusted until the intersection is in Zone 1.
+- Using Figure 4.
+Warranted Current Accuracy Zone for PPMU Force Current, locate the zone in which the Percent of Current Range Forced calculated in step 3 intersects with the voltage calculated in step 4.
+If the intersection is outside of Zone 1, then there are no warranted specifications.
+To get warranted specifications, the current range and/or forced current must be adjusted until the intersection is in Zone 1.

-- Based on the zone found in step 5, use Table 1 to calculate the accuracy of the forced current.
+- Based on the zone found in step 5, use Table 39.
+PPMU Force Current Accuracy to calculate the accuracy of the forced current.

 PPMU Measure Current